The Todo Noise Application

 mute.connect(master);

-// update the view each time the globals state is changed
+// update the view each time the global state is changed

-callback, so that any change to the parameters are applied on the audio nodes:
+callback, so that all updates are applied on the audio nodes:

 switch (key) {